Software License Cost-Benefit Calculator

 Is the ROI monthly or annual?

-The calculation is monthly because license cost and hours saved are monthly.
-If both savings and costs scale proportionally, the ROI percentage is the same annually.
+The calculation is monthly because both license cost and hours saved are entered as monthly figures.
+If you multiply both savings and cost by 12, the ROI percentage remains the same on an annual view.

 What if different users have different hourly rates?